British Columbia is home to many innovative, world-class companies.

 North Coast

 Bordering the Pacific Ocean, the North Coast region is an area of spectacular forests, majestic mountains, and rugged coastlines.
-The economy has diversified in recent years as a result of new capacity at the Port of Prince Rupert, ports in Kitimat and Stewart, major investments in the aluminum smelter in Kitimat, and plans for liquefied natural gas plants, and other large infrastructure projects.
+The economy has diversified in recent years as a result of new capacity at the Port of Prince Rupert, and ports in Kitimat and Stewart.
+Major investments in the aluminum smelter in Kitimat and new large liquified natural gas plants and other large infrastructure projects are economic drivers.

 • Population: 59,300